secureshellprotocol/ece491/oct24/oct24.md

 [comment]: # (|||)

-# Dilemma: DO we do everything ourselves?
+# How do we actually boot?

 We wanted to -- *slight* detour into arm